MrCocoaCat/MyDocument/Net/ovs-man/ovs-vsctl.md

 CONFIGURATION COOKBOOK
    Port Configuration
-       Add an ``internal port'' vlan10 to bridge br0 as a VLAN access port for VLAN 10, and configure it with an IP address:
+       Add an "internal port'' vlan10 to bridge br0 as a VLAN access port for VLAN 10, and configure it with an IP address:

               ovs-vsctl add-port br0 vlan10 tag=10  --  set  Interface  vlan10